johannesschobel/dingoquerymapper/README.md

 ],
 ```

-If you want, you can overwrite the provided configuration with the following command:
+If you want, you can overwrite the basic configuration using the following command:
 ```php
 php artisan vendor:publish --provider="JohannesSchobel\DingoQueryMapper\DingoQueryMapperServiceProvider" --tag="config"
 ```
+This will copy the `dingoquerymapper` configuration file to your `config` folder.
+Using this file, you can
-You can customize the `limit` parameter or the query parameters to be excluded from the service provider.
+customize the `limit` parameter or the query parameters to be excluded from the service provider.

 # Usage
 ## Example
 In order to use the plugin, simply create a new instance from `DingoQueryMapperBuilder` and pass the request.
-The rest is handled by the `Builder`.
+The rest is handled by the `Builder` itself.

 Consider the following example:
 ```php